-Level 1/2 Cambridge National Certificate in Sport SCIENCE (=1 GCSE grade 1-9)
+Level 1/2 Cambridge National Certificate in Sport Science (=1 grade GCSE 1-9)

 There are three units in total.
 One of the units (R180: reducing the risk of sports injuries and dealing with common medical conditions) will be assessed by a 1hr 15min written paper.
-The two remaining units are assessed internally through the use of written assignments and will cover R181: applying the principles of training: fitness and how it affects skill performance; and R182: the body's response to physical activity and how technology informs this.
+The two remaining units are assessed internally through the use of written and practical assignments and will cover R181: applying the principles of training: fitness and how it affects skill performance; and R182: the body's response to physical activity and how technology informs this.